shakfu/py-js/README.md

 #### Bug Fixes

+- [x] fixed STRANGE bug, single quotes in `py_log` cased a crash in `py_scan_callback`, it's based on post but post alone with the same does not cause a crash.
+Should simplify logging!
 - [x] globex remains after all objects are freed.
       solution: `PyXDECREF x->p_globals` on `py_free`
 - [x] space in `eval` without quotes will cause a crash!